 Biodegradable.
 “Biodegradable” labels are a red flag to shoppers.
 Your greenwashing antennae should be up!
 Unless the decomposition time frame is clearly stated and certified by a reputable organization, this product could actually take years to break down and has no environmental benefits.

 An example: ECM Biofilms Inc. was slapping labels on their bottles claiming that they were “100% biodegradable”.
-While the Federal Trade Commission ultimately found that ECM’s claims were deceptive and false, it’s difficult to crack down on all bogus claims by wily manufacturers.
+The Federal Trade Commission ultimately found that ECM’s claims were deceptive and false, but it’s difficult to crack down on all bogus claims by wily manufacturers.
 It’s important for consumers to stay alert!

 A helpful list, thanks to Eco-cycle, of other labels that are not certified compostable: